alekcangp/zora-ai-coin-gallery/README.md

    - Click "Upload Coin Image" area and select an image file (PNG, JPG, GIF up to 10MB)
    - Click "Analyze with AI" to get coin suggestions
    - Review and edit the suggested name, symbol, and description
-   - Click "Create Coin" to deploy on Base Sepolia
+   - Click "Create Coin" to deploy on Base

 2. **Generate Mode**:
    - Enter a prompt describing your desired coin (max 120 characters)